WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.10.
-TODO: Merging proposal namespaces into one, logically correct, session namespace (Only if 2.9 is valid)
+TODO: Proposal namespaces MAY/MUST NOT be merged into one, logically correct, session namespace (Only if 2.9 is valid)
 Requested proposal namespaces:
 ```json
 {